mattiasronge/Card-dice-game/README.md

-# Card and Dice game using Vue js
+# Roll and Dice game using Vue js

 > A Vue.js project